ACWR offers resources online and in our office where you can find books, templates, guides, publications and more in our Resource Library.

 Cultural Human Resources Council

-The Cultural Human Resources Council (CHRC) strives to be at the centre of vision and forward thinking in the area of cultural human resources development.
+The Cultural Human Resources Council (CHRC) strives to be at the center of vision and forward-thinking in the area of cultural human resources development.
 CHRC brings together representatives of arts disciplines and cultural industries in the cultural sector to address the training and career development needs of employers and cultural workers including artists, technical staff, managers and all others engaged professionally in the sector.